HEDS Sexual Assault Campus Climate Surveys are open for 2025-2026: REGISTER NOW

 HEDS Sexual Assault Campus Climate Surveys

+The HEDS Sexual Assault Campus Climate Surveys have been updated for 2025-2026.
 HEDS offers three different campus climate surveys on sexual assault and sexual violence–one for undergraduate students, one for advanced degree students, and one for faculty, staff, and administrators.
-These surveys are designed for and have been used by public and private institutions, from community colleges to research universities.
-Institutions that administer to multiple populations will receive a discount on the additional surveys.

 • their perceptions of your campus’s climate;